quchen/stgi/README.md

   three' = \ -> 3#
   ```

   is invalid, and the machine would halt in an error state.
+You'll notice that
+  the unboxing-boxing business is quite laborious, and this is precisely the
+  reason unboxed values alone are so fast in GHC.

 - Function application cannot be nested, since function arguments are primitives
   or variables.
 Haskell's `map f (map g xs)` would be written